liebermeister/sbtab-toolkit/sbtab-toolkit-formats/model-balancing/README.md

 !!Compound
 !!Parameter

-Kinetic data file
+Kinetic data file:
 !!ParameterData

-State data file
+State data file:
-!!TableID='MetabolicFluxData' TableType='QuantityMatrix'
-!QuantityType	!Reaction
-!!TableID='MetaboliteConcentrationData' TableType='QuantityMatrix'
-!QuantityType	!Compound
-!!TableID='EnzymeConcentrationData' TableType='QuantityMatrix'
-!QuantityType	!Reaction
+!!MetabolicFluxData
+!!MetaboliteConcentrationData
+!!EnzymeConcentrationData

 Note that the model and data file in this example contains only one metabolic state!